JasperArneberg/ECE382_Lab2/README.md

 ```

 ####A Functionality:
 At first, the hint found in the B functionality was confusing.
 It was originally interpreted as 16 bytes instead of 16 bits.
-A 16-byte code would have presented an extremely difficult challengin.
+A 16-byte code would have presented an extremely difficult challenge.
 A key length of 16 bits (2 bytes), however, was fairly straightforward to crack.

 To solve this problem, the first assumption was tested: the last character is a period.

 This was tested by performing an xor on the last encoded character, 0x90, and the period ASCII code, 0x2E.
 The result for this was 0xBE.

 Next, the code was decrypted using a key of 0xFF,0xBE.
-This code was chosen because the last character was an even number.
+The value 0xBE was chosen as the second byte because the last character, the expected period, was an even character.
 Here was the result:
 ```
 .	a	.	t	.	.	.	e	.	t	.	.
 .	v	.	r	.	g	.	.	.
 F	.	i